tnordquist/recursion-1/docs/index.md

 As we move from the basic definition to code (e.g. if we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the code expression might look very different from the expression of the problem in natural language.
 This is one of the ways in which a recursive solution can help: the recursive implementation is often very close to the natural language expression.

-Let's start with this formal definition (ignoring the whole question of whitespace, punctuation, and special symbols for now):<a name="fn2"></a>
+<a name="fn2"></a>Let's start with this formal definition (ignoring the whole question of whitespace, punctuation, and special symbols for now):

 > A string $S$ is a palindrome if and only if
 > * the number of characters in the string is 0 or 1;